giantswarm/releases/aws/v16.4.0/README.md

 # :zap: Giant Swarm Release v16.4.0 for AWS :zap:

- An release that is enabling an encryption key rotation for kubernetes secret encryption in etcd.
-Also updating Calico to latest version.
+This release includes a new feature that performs automated rotation of the Kubernetes secret encryption key in etcd.
+It also includes latest version of Calico.

 ## Change details